Build a Homelab server using an old laptop

 The rx bitrate is only a pathetic 130MBit/s!

-So, I upgraded it to an Intel AX200, which supports Wifi6, 2X2 MIMO, with a maximum speed of up to 2.4Gbps, significantly outperforming the QCNFA435.
+So, I upgraded it to an Intel AX200, which supports Wifi6, 2X2 MIMO, with a maximum speed of 2.4Gbps, far exceeding the performance of QCNFA435.
 The current price is between 40-50.

-Under my old Wifi5 router, the AX200 still gets a huge speed boost:
+Under my old Wifi5 router, the AX200 still achieves a significant speed boost:

 1